 In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2014-09, Revenue from Contracts with Customers (Topic 606), which provides guidance for accounting for revenue from contracts with customers.
 The new guidance outlines a single comprehensive model for organizations to use in accounting for revenue from contracts with customers.
-This ASU is effective for annual and interim periods beginning after December 15, 2018 with early adoption permitted.
+On May 20, 2020, the FASB voted to allow certain companies to defer the adoption date of the ASC 606 revenue recognition standard for annual and interim periods beginning after December 15, 2019 with early adoption permitted.
+Impacted companies are nonpublic entities that have not yet issued their financial statements.
 It can be adopted using either a retrospective approach or a modified retrospective approach.
-The Organization is currently evaluating this guidance to determine the impact it may have on its financial statements.
+The Organization decided to defer the adoption date of ASC 606 and is currently evaluating this guidance to determine the impact it may have on its financial statements.

 In February 2016, FASB issued ASU 2016-02, Leases (Topic 842), which provides guidance for accounting for leases.
 The new guidance requires companies to recognize the assets and liabilities for the rights and obligations created by leased assets, initially measured at the present value of the lease payments.
 The accounting guidance for lessors is largely unchanged.
-This ASU is effective for annual and interim periods beginning after December 15, 2019 with early adoption permitted.
+This ASU is effective for fiscal years beginning after December 15, 2021 and interim periods within fiscal years beginning after December 15, 2022, with early adoption permitted.
 It is to be adopted using the modified retrospective approach.
 The Organization is currently evaluating this guidance to determine the impact it may have on its financial statements.